Fabryprog/iotex-core-compose/README.md

 ```
 # Explorer

-You can open the explorer using this url: http://<YOUR IP>:4004/
+You can open the explorer using this url: http://YOUR IP ADDRESS:4004/